RubixML/ML/docs/inference.md

 ```

 ## Ranking Samples
-Certain anomaly detectors that implement the [Ranking](https://docs.rubixml.com/en/latest/ranking.html) interface can output an anomaly score for each sample that can be used to sort the samples.
-Ranking is useful for identifying the top or bottom scoring samples.
-For example, you may want to set the top *k* anomalous samples aside for further analysis by a human expert.
+Certain anomaly detectors that implement the [Ranking](https://docs.rubixml.com/en/latest/ranking.html) interface can produce an anomaly score from the samples in a dataset.
+Anomaly scores are useful for attaining the degree of anomalousness for a sample.
+Higher anomaly scores equate to greater abnormality.
+Often, samples are sorted by their anomaly score and the top *k* samples are further analyzed by another system or human expert.

 **Example**